 It can be understandable, if you are making frequent trips to the toilet and getting up several times a night, you may feel you need to restrict your fluid intake.
 But restricting your fluids can actually compound your symptoms causing your urine to be more concentrated contributing to bladder irritability, bladder spasms and the growth of bacteria resulting in a urinary tract infection.

 Drinking up to eight glasses of fluid a day can help flush out bacteria, help with good kidney function and a general feeling better in yourself.

 I would encourage anyone to ‘sip sip sip’ throughout the day rather than glug a glass full now and again”

 Carole Copestake runs our Bladder and Bowel course (BBc), a free of charge course designed for anyone with MS who would like to know more about their bladder and bowels and how to manage symptoms.
 The next BBc takes place in Bristol in May 2018.
-More information on the course and how to register can be found here.
+Go to the BBc page on our website for more information on the course on the course and how to register.